project-fifo/docs/jingles/datasets.rst

 	1. To "import" a dataset simply click on the import button.
 The importing dataset progress bar will then be visible in the "dataset installed" tab.
 	2. Shows the external repository *FiFo* is currently associated with.

-Should you wish to change the remote repository source this can be configured by editing the `configuration file<jingles/configuration.html>`_.
+Should you wish to change the remote repository source this can be configured by editing the `configuration file <configuration.html>`_.

 Details